ubiquity/ubiquity-dollar/contracts/dollar/README.md

 ### Give yourself funds

-We recommend you use a separate browser session with Metamask for development.
+We recommend you use a separate browser session with MetaMask for development.
 When you are prompted with the mnemonic phrase copy it to the .env file:

 ```bash